tanvi0605/Cold_Email_Generatorr/README.md

-# 📧 Personalized Outreach Email Creation Platform
+# 📈 Personalized Outreach Email Creation Platform

-This repository introduces a **Cold Email Generator Tool** that simplifies and personalizes outreach for service companies.
+This repository introduces a **Personalized Outreach Email Creation Platform** that simplifies and personalizes outreach for service companies.
 Built with **Groq**, **LangChain**, and **Streamlit**, this platform empowers business development teams to efficiently connect with potential clients, saving time and creating impactful interactions.

 ---